 Wind energy is harnessed through the use of wind farms.
 But what is a wind farm exactly?
 And how does wind energy work?
 Wind farms convert the wind’s naturally existing kinetic energy to electrical energy, using the aerodynamic force from the rotor blades.
 That, in turn, is what we use to power everything in our lives that requires electricity.

 Inspire is a renewable energy company and we’re passionate about using wind energy because it’s everywhere, and new wind farms are being built all the time.
-All our Inspire members are helping to displace more non-renewable energy sources with clean energy from wind farms and other sources of 100% clean and renewable energy– if you’d like to be a part of the change, click here!
+All our Inspire members are helping to displace more non-renewable energy sources with clean energy from wind farms and other sources of 100% clean and renewable energy – learn how to switch to renewable energy today!

 Where is wind energy most used?